 All first-year business majors and pre-business students.

-Beginning October 4th through the 8th, students can enroll in FGX on a first-come, first-serve basis.
+Beginning September 26 through October 3, students can enroll in an FGX program on a first-come, first-serve basis.
 All eligible students will receive an email to their official CU email address with a link to register on September 26.
 Similar to course registration, once a program is full it will no longer be available.
 Students will be confirmed in their program in early October.

 FGX Course: BADM 1260

 Students who confirm FGX enrollment are enrolled in a 2-credit spring term course (BADM 1260) associated with their program destination.
 Class meets once a week and focuses on the core concepts of international business and location-specific history, politics, and culture.
 Class travels either during spring break or after the semester ends in May with a faculty leader and a staff leader for a week-long academic experience abroad, including business visits and cultural tours.